 - Where do new sources of research funding come from, and how important a role do they play?
 Which agents foster the development, which methods do they use, and what are their primary motivations? - What are the epistemic consequences, and who is affected by them?
 What is the impact of business interests on epistemic norms and ideals, and are there any (additional) sources of bias to be expected? - Have there been any (changes of) institutional structures in the last decades that have stimulated or hindered these tendencies?
 Which historical idea of science is at stake?
 Which factors affected the practices of organizing the production and distribution of scientific knowledge during the second half of the 20th century? - Is academic freedom threatened by these developments, and if so, to what extent?
 How could it be maintained?
-What are the epistemic effects of endowment chairs and industry-sponsored PhD projects?
+What are the epistemic effects of endowment chairs and industry-sponsored PhD projects? - Does public financial support for private (pharmaceutical) companies to accelerate research and development (such as e.g. currently witnessed with respect to SARS-CoV2 vaccines) have relevant epistemological or ethical implications?

 This set of questions requires an epistemological assessment as well as a historical, sociological, and economic perspective.
-Therefore, the interdisciplinary conference of the Center for Applied

-Philosophy of Science and Key Qualifications at Friedrich-Alexander-Universität Erlangen-Nürnberg (Germany) aims at bringing together researchers from all pertinent fields in order to further our understanding of this apparent organizational shift in knowledge production and distribution and to accurately evaluate the challenges and opportunities it presents.
+Therefore, the interdisciplinary conference of the Center for Applied Philosophy of Science and Key Qualifications at Friedrich-Alexander-Universität Erlangen-Nürnberg (Germany) aims at bringing together researchers from all pertinent fields in order to further our understanding of this apparent organizational shift in knowledge production and distribution and to accurately evaluate the challenges and opportunities it presents.